|

 purple, look at that.
 Their knockoff Catwoman,

+she’s in purple.
 Not MY purple, but there’s a tint.”

-was positively feline.
+the Gotham Post cover with a ferocity that was positively feline.
 It was still a tabloid, she maintained, and they were still

 lying bastards.
-But this was the first story to spotlight Catwoman since her
+But this was the first story to spotlight Catwoman

-her public image was on the mend.
+that her public image was on the mend.

 “I